ashwinreddy/blog/_notes/Public/Works/Logic of Sense.md

 > To green, to be a stickup, is to orient bodies in certain ways, to create new lines of engagement among things, to cut a trajectory through the world, a trajectory in which both oneself and the world are affected.
 It is not a matter of representation but of an event that occurs both within and through language, at its point of intersection with the world.  -- Todd May

 This goes back to Saussurean linguistics, in which language depends on difference.
 So being is difference and language is a system of differences.
 "To speak, then, is to bring two series of differences into contact: being and language."
-Nonsense like in [[Carroll]] points to something essential about language.
+Nonsense like in [[carroll]] points to something essential about language.
 "It is only because there can be paradoxical elements that both bringing language and world together and keep them separate that there can be linguistic meaning at all."
 Sense is produced by nonsense; names are both signifying and signified.
 Deleuze says, "In short, sense is always an effect.
 Is it not an effect merely in the causal sense; it is also an effect in the sense of an 'optical effect' or a 'sound effect,' or, even better, a surface effect, a position effect, and a language effect."
 Sense is incorporeal, it is not inserted into the causal order of material things.
 To affirm language is to affirm becoming.
 It is to palpate that in language which is beyond representation.

 Learning consists in abandoning bad habits, then conjugating our thoughts thoughts and our world, our thought and our language.

 It's about the relation of events and series.
 An event runs through a series and is transformed by it.
 It doesn't have a clear start or end.

-The ideal [[Game]] for Deleuze, drawing on Carroll and [[Borges]] and Mallarme is opposed to the known game in which (quoting from James Williams):
+The ideal [[game]] for Deleuze, drawing on Carroll and [[borges]] and Mallarme is opposed to the known game in which (quoting from James Williams):

 1. There is a prior set of categorical rules
 2. The rules determine hypotheses diving chance into gains and losses